top of page

 Natural progression to Permanent Residence:

-Before your "Entry clearance" expires you will need to apply for an extension visa under "further leave to remain", if successful you will receive a further 30 months.
+Before your "Entry clearance" expires you will need to apply for an extension spouse visa under "further leave to remain", if successful you will receive a further 30 months.

 Once you have accrued 60 months leave to remain in the UK, you can apply for Indefinite leave to remain otherwise know as settlement or permanent residence provided you can demonstrate you met ILR application requirements.